quantmind/pulsar/docs/source/design.rst

 ~~~~~~~~~~~~~~~~~~~

 An :class:`Actor` exposes three :ref:`one time events <one-time-event>`
-which can be used to customise its behaviour.
-Hooks are passed as key-valued
+which can be used to customise its behaviour and two
+:ref:`many times event <many-times-event>` used when accessing actor
+information and when the actor spawn ather actors.
-parameters to the :func:`spawn` function.
+Hooks are passed as key-valued parameters to the :func:`spawn` function.

 **start**